 - What events are coming up in the community?

-Make sure every video you do, you upload to YouTube, you upload to Facebook and then you upload it to video posts on your Carrot website to turn that into written words, so now you not only have Facebook, YouTube, you’re also going to have Google organic results as another thing to help you get more traffic, build more credibility and to build your business.
+Make sure every video you do, you upload to YouTube, you upload to Facebook, and then you upload it to video posts on your Carrot website to turn that into written words, so now you not only have Facebook, and YouTube, you’re also going to have Google organic results as another thing to help you get more traffic, build more credibility and to build your business.